BdR76/process_icon_buttons/readme.md

 How to use it
 -------------
-Download and install [GIMP v2.8](https://www.gimp.org/) and copy the file `process_icon_buttons.py` into the following directory:
+Download and install [GIMP](https://www.gimp.org/) and copy the file `process_icon_buttons.py` into the following directory:

 	.\GIMP 2\lib\gimp\2.0\plug-ins\